 While less common than chalazion, neoplasms must be considered, particularly in recurrent chalazia in the elderly.
 Carcinoma such as a sebaceous cell, basal cell, and squamous cell must be ruled out by biopsy if there is a clinical concern.
 Infectious etiologies such as blepharitis, dacryocystitis, herpes zoster, herpes simplex, molluscum contagiosum, Leishmaniasis, and cellulitis should be considered and treated when appropriate.
 Benign lesions such as papillomas, hordeolum, juvenile xanthogranuloma, and xanthelasma should be considered if appearance is not typical for chalazia.

 Untreated chalazia can predispose patients to preseptal cellulitis, which can lead to lid disfiguration with progression.
-Large central chalazia can cause visual disturbances due to effects of direct contact with the cornea.
+Large central chalazia can cause visual disturbances due to the effects of direct contact with the cornea.
 Upper lid chalazion increases astigmatism and corneal aberrations, especially at the peripheral cornea.
 This risk is significantly increased by chalazion greater than 5 mm in size.
 Therefore excision of these lesions should be considered.

 As discussed above, complicated, large or non-responding chalazia should be evaluated by an ophthalmologist.